 - Implantation of medical devices that help maintain a regular heartbeat

-- Heart transplantation For the treatment of patients with heart failure
+- transfusion of the heart or Artificial heart transplantation For the treatment of patients with heart failure

 - Aneurysm repair (aneurysm)

 Sometimes during open-heart surgery, surgeons place line or pacemakers Defibrillators Implantable ICDs or ablation to treat cardiac arrhythmias.